Relaxation techniques for anxiety, stress, and sleep slow breathing, lower blood pressure, and trigger a feeling of well-being.

-Relaxation techniques, ranging from deep breathing exercises, biofeedback, and self-hypnosis to yoga, meditation, and tai chi, have one primary thing in common, according to the National Center for Complementary and Integrative Health.
+Relaxation techniques for anxiety, ranging from deep breathing exercises, biofeedback, and self-hypnosis to yoga, meditation, and tai chi, have one primary thing in common, according to the National Center for Complementary and Integrative Health.
 They produce a natural physiological response in the body marked by slower breathing, lower blood pressure, and a feeling of deep relaxation and well-being.

 Over the past several decades, researchers have found the relaxation response can help a variety of health conditions, including anxiety, insomnia, chemotherapy-induced nausea, irritable bowel syndrome, and inflammatory bowel disease, headaches, and other types of chronic pain.
 Now a study from Massachusetts General Hospital’s Institute for Technology Assessment and the Benson-Henry Institute for Mind Body Medicine has found that participants in a relaxation-response training program took far fewer trips to the doctor for health problems in the year following their training than in the preceding year.